the Honorable Members of

 pursuant to Section 9(b) of Article IV of the Illinois Constitution of 1970, I

-foregoing objections, vetoed in its entirety.
+with the foregoing objections vetoed in its entirety.